-In addition, on February 23, 2011, the Compensation Committee approved the dollar value of performance-based share awards to certain members of our senior management.
-The grant of the performance-based shares will be made on the date of our 2011 Annual Meeting, subject to approval of this Proposal 4 by our shareholders.
+On March 1, 2013, the Compensation Committee approved the dollar value of performance-based share awards to certain members of our senior management.
+The grant of the performance-based shares will be made on the date of our 2013 Annual Meeting, subject to approval of this Proposal 3 by our shareholders.
 The number of shares will equal the dollar value of the award set forth below divided by the closing price of our common stock on the day prior to the grant date.
 The performance-based shares vest in equal installments over four years based upon the attainment of annual EBITDA targets set by the Compensation Committee for each year during the performance period.
-The contingency of the grant of the performance-based shares is necessary to classify the awards as "performance-based" for purposes of Section 162(m) of the Internal Revenue Code.
-If this Proposal 4 is not approved by our shareholders the Compensation Committee will continue to have authority to grant awards under the Plan as currently in effect; however, such award may not be deductible by the Company.
+If this Proposal 3 is not approved by our shareholders, the Company would not have enough shares available under its existing plan to satisfy the performance-based share grants set forth below.
+However, the Compensation Committee will continue to have authority to grant additional awards under the Plan as currently in effect.